bonitasoft/bonita-doc/CONTRIBUTING.md

 It allows to recreate a `div` block with custom classes.

 We added 5 types of container :
-* danger : used to highlight error prone use cases
+* danger: used to highlight error prone use cases
-* warning : used to alert the user of aftermath
+* warning: used to alert the user of aftermath
-* info : used to highlight short relevant information
+* info: used to highlight short relevant information
-* success : used to validate good pratices
+* success: used to validate good pratices

 To use them create a block surrounded with 3 colons.